Creating Custom Architectures

 encodingproperty will be used when decoding binary instructions, in this case we'll just make it sequential.

 nameis a list because a register can have multiple values, e.g. in RISC-V registerzerocan be also calledx0, and so on.
-These names must be all unique.
+These names must all be unique.

 - name: Control registers

-type: ctrl_registers
+type: ctrl

 double_precision: false